yuxiaoguo/Uni3DScenes/README.md

 # Uni3DScenes
 Uni3DScenes maintains a uniform and simplified data processing framework to deal with 3D indoor scene datasets. \
 *We pre-release the code for previewing the pretraining data processing of [Swin3D](https://arxiv.org/abs/2304.06906).
-If you have any problems while using, please free feel to propose `Issues`.*
+If you have any problems while using, please free feel to propose [Issues](https://github.com/yuxiaoguo/Uni3DScenes/issues).*

 ## Install
 ```bash